2019 is hyped to be the year of artificial intelligence.

 Simons goes on to say:

-“… One of the most innovative concepts we’ve been privileged to learn about is using A.I. in call centers to pre-screen in-bound customers to gauge their mood and route the call based on that mood.
-Voice rhythms are detected during the initial call via automated attendants.
-If an abnormal voice rhythm is detected (think angry customer), they would be directed to a specific department who deals with customer satisfaction and retention.”
+“… One of the most innovative concepts we’ve had the privilege to learn about involves using A.I. in call centers for pre-screening inbound customers to assess their mood and directing the call accordingly.
+Automated attendants detect voice rhythms during the initial call.
+If an unusual voice rhythm (indicating an angry customer, for instance) is identified, the call is routed to a department specializing in customer satisfaction and retention.”

 - Your email platform learns what emails are important and what emails are spam.